MHardware28/Shuttle/README.md

 ---
 ## How to Run
-- Download zip file, open in Intellij
+- Download zip file from the MASTER branch, open in Intellij
 - Compile all project classes.
 - Run ShuttleGUI to launch the interface.
 - Choose a shuttle type and begin the simulation.